Entire Iraq Tour

 - In the morning, we head straight to St Matthew’s Monastery – one of the oldest in existence.

 - Amadiya – the stunning mountain top village.
 Walk through the quiet streets and visit the mosque and church here.

 - Drive to Saddam Hussein’s former mountaintop palace.
 You’ll know instantly why he choose this site.
 Explore the ruins and admire the views.

 - We walk to the famous Shanidar cave before stopping at a restaurant for lunch.

-- Following lunch, we embark on one of our longer journeys: the four-hour drive to stunning Rawandas.
+- Following lunch, we embark on one of our longer journeys: the three-hour drive to stunning Rawandas.